SusanZMartin/Getting-and-Cleaning-Data-Course/README.md

-# Getting-and-Cleaning-Data-Course-Project
+# Getting-and-Cleaning-Data-Course
-This is where I have stored the script, codebook and README files associated with this Course Project.
-This course is taking place from Jan-Feb 2015.
+This is the top level repository for the Getting and Cleaning Data Course on Coursera running from January 5,February 2, 2015.
+On the branch below are the required files for the Course Project which is the major assignment for this course.